 Lectionary Reflection for the Fourth Sunday of Easter

-The Lord is my shepherd.
-I shall not want.
+The LORD is my shepherd; I shall not be in want.
 Psalm 23:1

 Have you ever tried to follow someone’s voice while wearing a blindfold?
 You have to listen very carefully, but if you do, and if you trust that person, you can be led successfully by just the sound of someone’s voice.
 In our gospel lesson today from John 10, Jesus says “My sheep hear my voice.
 I know them,and they follow me.
 I give them eternal life, and they will never perish.
 No one will snatch them out of my hand” (John 10:27-28)

 How do we hear Jesus today?
 Children will have some good answers–and some creative ones, too.
 Remind them that we learn to hear Jesus’ voice in scripture, through teaching and preaching, and in prayer.
 We have to learn to listen, and the best way to start is to pray that God will help us learn to have both listening ears and listening hearts.

 Dearest Jesus, I want to learn to listen for your voice and follow you every day of my life.
 Help me to listen to you.
 Help me to follow you.
 Help me to share your good news with others.
 I love you, Jesus, and I’m so glad you love me.
 Amen.

 Photos: © CURAphotography – Fotolia.com, © jStock – Fotolia.com, © Ezio Gutzemberg – Fotolia.com, © kmiragaya – Fotolia.com, and © Baronb – Fotolia.com.